EfstathiosBilias/hello-world/README.md

 It now includes steps for GitHub.

-It now includes teps of pushing branch to GitHub.
+It now includes steps of pushing branch to GitHub.